Python NumPy Tutorial – Learn NumPy Arrays With Examples

 Output - [ 1 2 3 3 4 5]

-Let’s move forward in python numpy and look at some special numpy functions:
+Let’s move forward in python numpy tutorial, and look at some of its special functions.

 Python Numpy Special Functions

 There are various special functions available in numpy such as sine, cosine, tan, log etc. First, let’s begin with sine function where we will learn to plot its graph.
-For that, we need to import a module called matplot lib.
-Don’t worry, we’ll discuss about matplot in my next blog.
-Moving on, let’s see how these graphs are plotted.
+For that, we need to import a module called matplotlib.
+To understand the basics and practical implementations of this module, you can refer Matplotlib Tutorial.
+Moving ahead with python numpy tutorial, let’s see how these graphs are plotted.

 import numpy as np import matplotlib.pyplot as plt x= np.arange(0,3*np.pi,0.1) y=np.sin(x) plt.plot(x,y) plt.show()